Skip to main content

 About this award

-Get up to $3,000 for your nursing studies if you are an internationally educated nurse in a bridging program — apply between December and late January.
+Get up to $3,000 for your IEN bridging program — apply online between December and late January.

 You can receive up to $3,000.
 This is a scholarship, not a loan, so you do not have to pay it back.
-This is for you if you are an internationally educated nurse working to integrate your skills into the Canadian healthcare system through a bridging program.
+This is for you if you are an internationally educated nurse working to integrate your skills into the Canadian healthcare system.
 Applications open each December for the following academic year and typically close in late January.
-No specific time zone is posted publicly — before you start the application, check the Canadian Nurses Foundation's program page or call their office to confirm when applications open and close this year.
-You will hear back through the application portal or email, though you should ask the provider for the exact notification date.
-The CNF (Canadian Nurses Foundation — the national organization supporting nursing education) awards committee chooses winners based on merit.
-They give out over 135 scholarships per year across all tiers, so ask them how many applicants they typically receive for the IEN (Internationally Educated Nursing) tier to judge your odds.
-Ask the Canadian Nurses Foundation during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
+No specific time zone is posted publicly — before you start the application, check the Canadian Nurses Foundation (CNF — the organization that supports nursing education) program page or call their office to confirm when applications open and close this year.
+You will hear back via the methods listed on their portal.
+The CNF awards committee selects winners based on merit.
+They award over 135 scholarships per year across all tiers, but selection criteria aren't published — ask the CNF how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
+Ask the CNF during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
-Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with the Canadian Nurses Foundation whether it's one-time or renewable and what you need to maintain.
+Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with the CNF whether it's one-time or renewable and what you need to maintain.

 Can you get it?